Bhutan

 What about the crazy story of Guru Rinpoche bringing Buddhism to Bhutan by flying from India on the back of a tigress?

-Every day after telling us a story like this, Namgyel would say, “Any questions?
+Every day after telling us a story like this, Namgay would say, “Any questions?
 Any doubts?”
 We had both but focused on the former.
 After all, aren’t there a lot of stories competing for implausibility in other religions?
 I’m reminded of a tea towel I bought in New Zealand imprinted with a drawing and these words:

 “Cecily thought it sweet that Joseph accepted Mary’s explanation for her pregnancy.”